PlaceOS/docs/how-to/location-services/capturing_user_devices.md

 ## Protocol violation errors

-Add this to ignore errors, see: https://stackoverflow.com/questions/35260354/powershell-wget-protocol-violation
+Add this to ignore errors, see this thread on [Powershell wget protocol violation](https://stackoverflow.com/questions/35260354/powershell-wget-protocol-violation)

 ```powershell